rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part4.md

     });
 ```

+If you're missing references, you may  need to manually add some using statements: `using System.IdentityModel.Tokens.Jwt;` and `using Microsoft.AspNetCore.Authentication.JwtBearer;`

 In the `Configure()` method we need to add a call to `UseAuthentication()` before we `UseMvc()`.

 While we’re here changing code and since we’re not supporting HTTP we can remove the HttpsRedirection call.
 We can also remove HSTS for now, as we’re not going to production with this code and we don't need the hassle that HSTS adds just yet.